-Harness the power of partnerships for student engagement and achievement Teaching effectively in diverse classrooms and building strong family-school partnerships has become more complex than ever–particularly when our student and family communities represent changing cultural, linguistic, racial, and economic experiences that are distinct from our own.
+Harness the power of partnerships for student engagement and achievement Teaching effectively in diverse classrooms and building strong family-school partnerships has become more complex than ever–particularly when our student and family communities represent changing cultural, linguistic, racial, and economic experiences distinct from our own.
 Explore scientifically proven methods for tapping into the rich resources of students, families, teachers, the school community, and the community-at-large to systematically: build coalitions of support around learning and engagement; develop positive relationships with students and their families and communities; foster positive, reciprocal partnerships; promote peer-to-peer relationship building; support inclusive practices for the entire community of students and families.

 Supporting Success for Beginning English Language Learners Discover how observation, interview, and reflection tools and activities can be used to build positive learning, school, and parent engagement environments for a diverse population of beginning English Learners [ELs].
 Understand the diverse learning needs among ELs who carry academic language to, in, and from school; who are learning the academic language while simultaneously learning English; and the growing number who experience violence, trauma, and chronic stress.

 - Strengthening Instructional Practices (Pre-college)